Select travel dates to see prices

 Typical Day

-• 7 and 8:00am - time for your breakfast and start preparing the food for the monkeys breakfast.
+• 7 and 8:00am - time for your breakfast and start preparing the food for the monkeys's breakfast.

-• 8 to 12:00 - volunteer duties dependent on the season and if at the baby nursery and high care homebase or the sanctuary on the nature reserve
+• 8 to 12:00 - volunteer duties dependent on the season and if at the baby nursery and high care homebase or the sanctuary and rehabilitation area in the far side of the property

-• 13 to 17:30 - volunteer duties dependent on the season and if at the baby nursery and high care homebase or the sanctuary on the nature reserve
+• 13 to 17:30 - volunteer duties dependent on the season and if at the baby nursery and high care homebase or the sanctuary and rehabilitation area in the far side of the property

 • 17:30 to bedtime - time to relax, watch TV, play some pool in the games room and if on nursemaid duties, you may have some feeds throughout the evening and monkey cuddles before babies get put to bed.